pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1168 Python and CSV

+Today, I learn more about pandas library, In the work we use a lot of information storage in CSV files.
+I want to be more Agile for example, I need to check all the elements in this CSV that have this ID.
+Tomorrow I want to explore another library for this purpose in Java called Tableu.

 ##### Day 1167 Study More English

 I decide that in the end of the year I need a relax about study computer science things, and for this reason I will focus to improve my English.
 In my work in these moments, I have some meetings with native English speakers, and it is frustrating don't understand them very well.
 Also, I start to write Java tutorials one each week, I hope that in the next year I feel more comfortable with the English language.